revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 ---

-7. Whether we can run a code before executing the main method or not?
+7. Can we run a block of code before executing the main method?

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)